Dasu Sriramulu: Legacy

-Sriramulu, died on May 16, 1908.
+Sriramulu died on May 16, 1908.
 Most of his works were lost.
 In this centenary year, an effort was made to restore his legacy.
 Mahakavi Dasu Sriramulu smaraka samithi had been undertaking the mission to resurrect this forgotten genius, who was hailed by scholars as ‘second Srinadha’ and restore on the pedestal that he richly deserves.
 Dasu Sriramulu's descendants formed Dasu Sriramulu Smaraka Samithi in 1973 in Hyderabad, India.
 The samiti retrieved and also published his works.
-A doctoral work on his musical compositions was done by his great grand daughter V. Vaidehi and the thesis was also published as book 'Mahakavi Dasu Sriramulu Gari Kruthulu Oka Sameeksha' in 2013.
+A doctoral work on his musical compositions was done by his great-granddaughter V. Vaidehi and the thesis was also published as book 'Mahakavi Dasu Sriramulu Gari Kruthulu Oka Sameeksha' in 2013.

 Many public libraries and academies included his portrait in their gallery of greats for his service to music and theatre.
 Book release functions were organized by Samithi.

 To commemorate his 150th birthday, All India Radio broadcast a talk on Mahakavi “A multifaceted glory of Dasu Sriramulu”.